Ph1lll/Gswww/README.md

 # Gswww

-# ⚠️ Currently still in developement⚠️
-It works, but is super unstable

-## A Graphical Solution to your Wayland Wallpaper Woes
+# A Graphical Solution to your Wayland Wallpaper Woes
+## ⚠️ It's usable, but expect some major changes⚠️

 ## Dependencies
 + [swww](https://github.com/Horus645/swww)